DFE-Digital/publish-teacher-training/spec/README.md

 4. Provide a way to overide associated objects, for has_* relationships this will need to build associated objects by default, and add them to the parent object in an `after_create` hook.
-5. Provide a way to specify exactly what associated object(s) override
+5. Provide a way to specify exactly what associated object(s) override.
 6. When creating a memoized object that is included in the creation of another object, use `build` to prevent secondary objects from being created.
 7. Factories can be tested too, e.g.